Clothes (1920 film)

-Clothes is a 1920 American silent drama film produced and distributed by the Metro Pictures company.
+Clothes is a 1920 American silent drama film directed by Fred Sittenham and produced and distributed by the Metro Pictures company.
 It is based on a 1906 Broadway play, Clothes, by Channing Pollock and Avery Hopwood.
 The play starred Grace George with a young supporting player named Douglas Fairbanks.
 A 1914 silent film was produced and is now lost.
 This 1920 version from Metro starred Olive Tell.
 By all accounts this version is lost as well.